 This web page contains the logs of the first leg of a 25 day singlehanded sailing trip that I took with S/Y Thetis in the Aegean Sea in Greece from the island of Samos (Samos Marina) to the Agmar Marine Shipyard in Partheni on the island of Leros where she was hauled out for the winter.
 This leg covers a period of 11 days and terminates in the island of Patmos (Livadhi tou Geranou).
 Along the way we stopped in Nisi on Samos, in Turkey (Kirkdilim Liman, Alaçati, Siğacik), and in several islands: Chios (Kato Fana), Ikaria (Atsipades), Fourni (Aspa), and Marathi.
-The logs include photographs and some descriptions of the places visited as well as several links to related web sites.

 Tuesday September 28, 2010

 My wife Alice left this morning for Washington, D.C.
 I started closing our house in Kalami and moving into Thetis.
-I went to the marina and took a jerry can which I filled with 22 L of Diesel fuel and then transferred it to the fuel tank which is now ¾ full.
+I went to the marina and took a jerry can which I filled with 22 Lof Diesel fuel and then transferred it to the fuel tank which is now ¾ full.
 I also have two full 25 L jerry cans as spares.
 I hope these will last until we reach Partheni for our haul-out on October 23.

 Back in Kalami I pre-cooked 3 turkey cutlets and packed all the perishables which I took to Thetis and stored in the refrigerator.

-My plan is to sleep in Thetis tonight, depart tomorrow and stop at an anchorage in Samos for the night.
+My plan was to sleep in Thetis tonight, depart tomorrow and stop at an anchorage in Samos for the night.
 Then, to go to Alaçati in Turkey and visit my friends Arzu and Turgut.
 Tonight I have been invited for dinner by our friends Drs.
 Stamatis and Heleni Skoutas in their house in Kalami.

 We spent a pleasant evening but by the time I was back to Pythagorio and Thetis it was past midnight.